- Connect all computes to the admin network (step 1).

-- During the deployment, the orchestration engine creates a security group on the bastion host that allows it to access the bastion host (i.e., allow
+- During the deployment, the orchestration engine creates the security group

-tcpprotocol on port
+TCPincoming traffic on port

 22from the remote IP of the orchestration engine.
-As a result, the orchestration can connect to the bastion host over the public network (step 1).
+As a result, it can connect to the bastion host over the public network (step 1).

 - After the deployment completes, the orchestration engine deletes the security group rule on the bastion host to prevent any further access to the bastion host.

-Auto-select Bastion Host: If users do not define a bastion host explicitly, the designer will auto-select a compute node connecting to the public network as a bastion host.
+Auto-select Bastion Host: If users do not define a bastion host explicitly, the designer will auto-select a compute node connecting to the public network as the bastion host.
 It also warns the users, which compute node is chosen as the bastion host before the deployment: